elliotblanchard/food-bank-cli/notes.md

 * Staten Island
 *
 Try to remove duplicate entries and New York Common Pantry
+Dupes:
-Dupes: The Campaign Against Hunger
+The Campaign Against Hunger
+Masbia of Queens
+Masbia of Boro Park
 The "all" command isn't working right - it displays more than 5